morfey13/mobx/docs/actions.md

         })
     }

-    // Note the star, this a generator function!
+    // Note the star, this is a generator function!
     *fetchProjects() {
         this.githubProjects = []
         this.state = "pending"